MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage/manage-vm-settings.md

 This article describes how to configure performance and availability settings for VMs in the System Center 2016 - Virtual Machine Manager (VMM) fabric.

-Settings include changing VM properties, and setting up performance options such as availability options, resource throttling, and virtual NUMA.
+Settings include changing VM properties, and setting up performance options such as quality-of-storage (QoS), availability options, resource throttling, and virtual NUMA.

 ## Add a virtual adapter to a VM

-You can now add and remove virtual network adapters (vNIC) from running virtual machines.
-This feature helps in eliminating workload downtime due to reconfiguration.
+You can add and remove virtual network adapters (vNICs) from VMs that are running.
+This reduces workload downtime.
 Note that:

 - You add new virtual network adapters by creating or modify a VMM hardware profile.
 - This feature is only available for Generation 2 VMs.
-- By default virtual network adapters that you add aren't connected to a virtual network.
-You can configure VMs assigned with the hardware profile to use one or more of the virtual network adapters after they're deployed on a host.
+- By default added virtual network adapters aren't connected to a virtual network.
+You can configure VMs assigned with the hardware profile to use one or more of the virtual network adapters, after they're deployed on a host.

-1. In the virtual machine properties > **Hardware Configuration**, click **Network Adapters**, and select the network adapter to add.
+1. In the virtual machine properties > **Hardware Configuration**, click **Network Adapters**, and select the network adapter you want to add.
 2. You can configure a number of properties for the network adapter, including:

-    - Connected to: Select what the adapter is connected to.
+    - **Connected to**: Select what the adapter is connected to.
-    - Not connected: Select if you don't want to specify a network now.
+    - **Not connected**: Select if you don't want to specify a network now.
-    - Internal network: Select if you want to connect to an isolated internal network that enables communication among VMs on the same host.
+    - **Internal network**: Select if you want to connect to an isolated internal network that enables communication among VMs on the same host.
 Virtual machines attached to the internal virtual network cannot communicate with the host, with any other physical computers on the host's LAN, or with the internet.
-    - External network: Select to specify that a virtual machine created by using this hardware profile will be connected to a physical network adapter on its host.
+    - **External network**: Select to specify that a virtual machine created by using this hardware profile will be connected to a physical network adapter on its host.
 Virtual machines attached to a physical network adapter can communicate with any physical or virtual computer that the host can communicate with and with any resources available on the intranet and over the Internet that the host computer can access.
-    - Ethernet (MAC) address: computers, a virtual MAC address on virtual machines uniquely identifies each computer on the same subnet.
+    - **Ethernet (MAC) address**: computers, a virtual MAC address on virtual machines uniquely identifies each computer on the same subnet.
 Select one of the following options:
-    - Dynamic.
+    - **Dynamic**.
 Select this option if you want to enable a dynamic MAC address for a virtual machine.
-    - Static.
+    - **Static**.
 Select this option if you want to specify a static MAC address for a virtual machine.
 Type a static MAC address in the field provided.

-### Add with PowerShell
+### Add a virtual adapter with PowerShell

  You can use PowerShell to add a virtual adapter.
 Here's a sample cmdlet for setting this up:

 #### Example 1

-The PowerShell command adds a vNIC to a running VM.
+Add a vNIC:

 - The first command gets the virtual machine object named VM01, and then stores the object in the $VM variable.
 - The second command creates a virtual network adapter on VM01.